|

 whose culture now predominates, and empire spread by commerce and coin,

-Chondathans measure others by how much wealth and influence a person
+not by sword or staff.
+Outlook Chondathans measure others by how much wealth and influence a person

 or family has acquired.
 To a Chondathan, all things are for sale,